fdformula/MathlyLua/README.md

-# Mathly makes Lua "mathly" and a tiny MATLAB
+# Mathly makes Lua a tiny MATLAB

 Mathly for [Lua](https://www.lua.org) is a Lua module which makes Lua a tiny MATLAB.
 It provides a group of commonly used MATLAB functions and features, for example,  `linspace`, `zeros`, `rand`, `save`, matrix operations, and even